akashmore25/Delta-Demo/README.md

 # Delta-Demo
-basic repository to understand working of github
+basic repository to understand working of github.